chenx/oj/Python_Note.md

 A read/write lock is made of of two parts: a read lock and a write lock.
 The read lock can be acquired by multiple tasks concurrently, but only as long as no task holds the write lock; and a write lock can only be acquired if no tasks hold the read lock and no task holds the write lock.

+#### Compare global lock vs per-key lock vs optimistic lock.

+**Global Lock**: The most restrictive approach, essentially treating the entire system as a single shared resource.
+It guarantees data integrity but severely limits performance and scalability.

+**Per-Key Lock**: A more refined pessimistic approach that improves concurrency by locking only specific, individual data items.
+It is highly effective when high contention on specific items is expected and immediate consistency is required.

+**Optimistic Lock**: Assumes conflicts are rare.
+It maximizes concurrency by allowing operations to proceed without locking and uses version checks to resolve any conflicts at the end of the transaction.
+This strategy improves throughput in read-heavy, low-contention systems, but requires the application to handle potential retries.